 Hair loss can be caused by medical conditions, such as thyroid gland disease, anemia, autoimmune diseases and vitamin deficiencies.

-An autoimmune condition that targets hair follicles is alopecia areata, which is marked by fast growing circular patches of complete hair loss.
+Alopecia areata is an autoimmune condition that targets hair follicles.
+It is marked by fast growing circular patches of complete hair loss.
 “In most cases, this is a straight forward diagnosis for a dermatologist and fortunately in many cases, it is self-limiting,” Dr. Zelac says.

 Scalp infections, such as ringworm, are easily diagnosed and treated, he adds.
 By treating the condition, hair loss often can be stopped or reversed.

-- Hormonal changes from pregnancy, childbirth and menopause can cause hair to thin or fall out.
+Hormonal changes from pregnancy, childbirth and menopause can cause hair to thin or fall out.

 Crash dieting and poor nutrition, including extreme weight loss, protein and iron deficiency and eating disorders, such as anorexia and bulimia, can contribute to hair loss.

 Hairstyles that pull tightly can lead to hair loss.
-This includes frequently wearing tight ponytails or cornrows; frequent use of hair products, such as hair dyes, gels, relaxers, hair sprays and frequent use of hair dryer.
+This includes frequently wearing tight ponytails or cornrows; frequently using hair products, such as hair dyes, gels, relaxers, hair sprays, and frequent use of a hair dryer.